 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

-Some training and coordination is required before you can volunteer on your own.
-Once you are trained, these activities can be preformed whenever it is convenient for you!
-If you are interested in these opportunities, please email Kelsey Dietz or call 517-388-8517.
+Interested in volunteering on your own?
+Some training and coordination is required; however, once you are trained, these activities can be performed whenever it is convenient for you!
+If you're interested, please email Kelsey Dietz or call 517-388-8517.

 Learn to identify the early stages of forest diseases, so we can detect and treat cases at the early stage.

 With support from hundreds of volunteers, more than 150 native, local genotype trees have been planted in Belle Isle Park.
 Volunteers interested in helping to care for these newly planted trees will work closely with the DNR to ensure their success.
 Please contact Kelsey Dietz to learn more.

 The Belle Isle Canopy Work Group works toward increasing tree canopy cover and protection in day-use areas.
 Interested organizations and individuals may submit project proposals and ideas for increasing tree cover or aiding in tree protection by contacting Heidi Frei, state park forest health specialist, by Sept.
 30 each year.